Together, both parents have 14 Basiselterngeld months to share. This is your 'budget'. How you divide it is up to you, with a few rules:

 1 month Basiselterngeld = 2 months ElterngeldPlus

 Wait, that's more than 14?
 Yes – because Plus stretches the same 'budget' over more time.
+Ready to map out your months?
+Plan your months in our step-by-step guide.

 Both parents can receive Elterngeld during the same months.
 This is common: